-On view in gallery 11 of the Southeast Asian galleries (October 20, 2012–November 24, 2013) is a remarkable selection of jewelry from the James and Elaine Connell Collection.
+On view in gallery 11 of the Southeast Asian galleries (October 20, 2012–August 3, 2014) is a remarkable selection of jewelry from the James and Elaine Connell Collection.
 After donating their collection of Thai ceramics to the Asian Art Museum in 1989, the Connells began collecting jewelry, selecting rare objects from a wide range of Southeast Asian cultures.
 The forty-one pieces of jewelry on display, which were recently donated to the museum, come primarily from Indonesia but also include examples from the Philippines, Malaysia, and Burma.

 Ancient Indian texts describe a region called Suvarnadvipa (“Golden Island” or “Golden Peninsula”), a term thought by many to designate the Indonesian islands, particularly Sumatra.
 Sumatra is rich in gold deposits that were exported throughout the archipelago.
 Gold has long been treasured for its luster, malleability, and resistance to corrosion.
 In many of these island cultures, gold was associated with the sun and with the ancestral deities.

 While many of the objects on display are gold, other materials were also used for ornamentation.
 Bells, beads, bones, beaks—Southeast Asians made jewelry from a vast array of materials, both imported and local.
 Traditions of jewelry making are especially rich among the peoples of Mindanao Island and the Luzon highlands of the Philippines and a case in the display exhibits objects from these regions.